Skip To...

 A Super(b) Hero Shooter

-While this isn’t the full review yet, Marvel Rivals is already scoring high in my books.
+Update: With a proper review now up, I stand by what I said before: Marvel Rivals is already scoring high in my books.
 It’s flashy, destructive, chaotic, addictive, and most importantly, engaging.
 Hero designs are top-notch and the plethora of abilities each character possesses just make things even better.
 In a way, it seems like Marvel Rivals wants to embrace the chaos that made the genre so well-known during its beginnings.
 Instead of playing it safe, it throws caution to the wind to create an entertaining experience for everyone.

 Review copy provided by Publisher.